Aeroflot Flight 3739 (1976): Aircraft and crew

-The cabin crew consisted of four flight attendants.
+The cabin crew consisted of three flight attendants.

 Sequence of events

 Initially, 99 passengers boarded the plane at Irkutsk.
 Eventually, 5 more passengers not on the manifest were permitted to board the aircraft, four of them with tickets, one the adult son of the radio operator who didn't have a ticket.
 Two of the unseated passengers were placed in the restrooms, two in the front of the aircraft, and the radio operator's son sat in the cockpit.
 None of the five additional passengers were listed in the flight documents.
 It is not completely clear where the remaining passengers without seats stood.
 Flight 3739 started takeoff from Irkutsk at 8:15 AM local time at a bearing of 116°.
 During takeoff the aircraft began to roll to the right, but with considerable effort the pilots rolled the aircraft 20° to the left in efforts to level the aircraft.
 The aircraft broke away from the runway at 300 km/h, when the pilots were able to temporarily level the aircraft only for the aircraft to start banking to the right again at 30 m.
 Rapidly losing altitude, the aircraft crashed eight seconds after separating from the runway at a bank angle of 70°, just 180 m past the southeast end of the runway.
 A Chosonminhang (now Air Koryo) Tupolev Tu-154, registered P-551, was damaged after being struck by the aircraft during the crash.